 These are only a few of the almost unlimited alternative assets available for self-directing.
 This offers you the flexibility to choose what’s right for you while maintaining control of your savings plan.

-Want to Offer a Self-Directed IRA for Your Employees?
+Want to Offer a Self-Directed IRA for Your Small Business?

-SEP and SIMPLE IRAs for small business owners are definitely worth consideration.
+Solo 401(k)s, SEP and SIMPLE IRAs for small business owners are worth consideration.
 But they aren’t the only savings plans available to you.
 You can also self-direct a health savings account (HSA) to build tax-advantaged savings to pay for qualified medical costs.

 And, if you decide to offer a self-directed savings plan for your business, Advanta IRA makes it easy.
 We ensure the administrative details of our clients’ plans comply with IRS regulations.
 We do not sell investments or give investment advice, so our clients have the complete control to choose their own assets for their plans.

-To learn more about how you can offer self-directed savings plans to your employees, and take advantage of the savings for yourself, contact Advanta IRA today.
+To learn more about self-directed solo 401(k)s, SEP and SIMPLE IRAs and take advantage of the savings for yourself and qualified employees, contact Advanta IRA today.

-This article was originally published in July 2017 but has been updated with current information.
+This article was originally published on August 27, 2022, but has been updated with current information.